 Children's work is marked according to the school's marking policy using a codes to assess if children have achieved the objective.
-These codes are displayed in class and are also stuck on the inside of children's books so that they can see what their next steps are.
+These codes are displayed in class and discussed at the start of each lesson.

 ASSESSMENT

 Assessment is focussed by the overall aims and objectives of religious education 'Come and See' and the Religious Education Directory for Catholic Schools.
 In 'Come and See' it is related to the concepts, skills and attitudes to be developed through exploration of the themes and learning outcomes for each topic.
 Assessment establishes what pupils know, understand and can do.
 It does not assess faith or the practice of faith.
 Assessment in Come and See emphasises a wide range of achievement.